veloren/book/src/players/getting-started/README.md

 # Taming

-If you’re lucky, something you kill or a chest you loot will drop a Shiny Gem, or even more rarely a Collar.
+If you’re lucky, something you kill or a chest you loot will drop a Shiny Gem, or even a Collar.
 Shiny Gems are special items that, when crafted into a Collar, let you tame creatures, and the current maximum number of creatures you can have tamed at once is three.
 You can only tame non-hostile normal-sized creatures.
 Choose carefully!

 ![taming](taming.jpg)